arctop/android-sdk/arctopSDK/README.md

 Results are given in the form of values from 0-100 for focus, enjoyment, and stress.
 The neutral point for each user is at 50, meaning that values above 50 reflect high levels of the measured quantity.
 For example, a 76 in focus is a high level of focus, while a 99 is nearly the highest focus that can be achieved.
 Values below 50 represent the opposite, meaning lack of focus or lack of enjoyment or lack of stress.
 For example, a 32 in focus is a lower level that reflects the user may not be paying much attention, while a 12 in enjoyment can mean the user dislikes the current experience.
 A value of 23 in stress means that the user is relatively calm.

-Focus and enjoyment are derived exclusively from brain data, while Stress is derived from heart rate variability (HRV) data.
+Focus and enjoyment are derived exclusively from brain data, while stress is derived from heart rate variability (HRV) data.
 The relationship between stress outputs (between 0 and 100) and heart rate variability data can be described by an inverted logistic function, in which the stress value of 50 corresponds to an HRV of 60ms.

 Eye blink data is derived from brain data and recorded as a binary.
 The presence of a blink will be indicated by a value of 1 in that column.
 Blink data for each individual eye will be provided in a future version.
 Sleep onset is also indicated by binary values of 0 or 1 under "sleep detection".
 This information tells whether a user is detected to be asleep or awake at each timestamp, with the awake state indicated by a 0 and asleep state indicated by a 1.
 Additional sleep metrics will be provided in a future version.